SoftUni-Internal/interactive-content/EN/02-Basic-CRUD/04-Modifying-Existing-Records.md

 Update the salary of all employees whose **job_title** is "**Manager**", **increasing it by 100**.

-Retrieve information about all the salaries from the employees table.
+Retrieve information about all the salaries from the **employees** table.

-**Hint**: Running this query in MySQL Workbench might produce the following error - Error Code: 1175.
+**Hint**: Running this query in MySQL Workbench might produce the following error - "Error Code: 1175".

-You are using safe update mode and you tried to update a table without a WHERE that uses a KEY column.
+You are using safe update mode and you tried to update a table without a **WHERE** that uses a **KEY** column.

 You can solve it by disabling safe mode and trying to run the query again.